awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 ## Prerequisites<a name="us-iam-role-prereq"></a>

 Create an IAM role for your EC2 instances\.
-The console creates an instance profile with the same name as the IAM role\.
+The console creates an instance profile with the same name as the IAM role\.<a name="create-iam-role-console"></a>

 **To create an IAM role**